predsci/HipFT/README.md

 ### Launching the Code ###

-To run `HIPFT`, set the desired run parameters in a `hipft.dat` file, then copy or link the `hipft` executable into the same directory as the input file and run the command:
+To run `HIPFT`, set the desired run parameters in a file (e.g. `hipft.in`), then copy or link the `hipft` executable into the same directory as the input file and run the command:
   `<MPI_LAUNCHER> -np <N> ./hipft <input_file>`
 where `<N>` is the total number of MPI ranks to use and `<MPI_LAUNCHER>` is your MPI run command (e.g. `mpiexec`,`mpirun`, `ibrun`, `srun`, etc).
-For example:  `mpiexec -np 4 ./hipft`
+For example:  `mpiexec -np 4 ./hipft hipft.in`

 The MPI ranks split up the number of realizations to work on.
 Therefore, if you are only running 1 realization, you should use 1 MPI rank.